Stochastic process: Construction issues

+where the symbol ∈ can be read "a member of the set", as in $t$ a member of the set $T$.

-To overcome these two difficulties, different assumptions and approaches are possible.
+To overcome the two difficulties described above, i.e., "more than one..." and "functionals of...", different assumptions and approaches are possible.

 Resolving construction issues

 One approach for avoiding mathematical construction issues of stochastic processes, proposed by Joseph Doob, is to assume that the stochastic process is separable.
 Separability ensures that infinite-dimensional distributions determine the properties of sample functions by requiring that sample functions are essentially determined by their values on a dense countable set of points in the index set.
 Furthermore, if a stochastic process is separable, then functionals of an uncountable number of points of the index set are measurable and their probabilities can be studied.

 Another approach is possible, originally developed by Anatoliy Skorokhod and Andrei Kolmogorov, for a continuous-time stochastic process with any metric space as its state space.
 For the construction of such a stochastic process, it is assumed that the sample functions of the stochastic process belong to some suitable function space, which is usually the Skorokhod space consisting of all right-continuous functions with left limits.
 This approach is now more used than the separability assumption, but such a stochastic process based on this approach will be automatically separable.

 Although less used, the separability assumption is considered more general because every stochastic process has a separable version.
 It is also used when it is not possible to construct a stochastic process in a Skorokhod space.
 For example, separability is assumed when constructing and studying random fields, where the collection of random variables is now indexed by sets other than the real line such as $n$-dimensional Euclidean space.